evoteum/tofu-modules/github/documentation/templates/docs/README.md

 In the [agile](https://agilemanifesto.org/) spirit of “Working software over comprehensive documentation”, remember that the best documentation is the code itself.
 Aim to provide “just enough” documentation to guide users and contributors without overwhelming them.
 Focus on clarity, relevance, and maintainability.
 Documentation should complement the code rather than duplicate it.

-When writing documentation, do not just explain how something works.
-Explain why decisions were made, as understanding the reasoning behind choices is just as valuable as knowing how to implement them.
+When writing documentation, remember that understanding the reasoning behind choices is just as valuable as knowing how to implement them, so link to ADRs where applicable.